 The subject Property fronts on West Morgan Street.
-The property directly to the north of the subject Property houses a commercial use, the "Atomic Salon."
-The property to the east of the Property is across West Morgan Street and is office and industrial use, with MaCallan Construction located on the property due east of the subject Property.
+The property directly to the north of the subject Property is a warehouse.
+The property to the east of the Property is across West Morgan Street and contains an office and industrial use, with Safechild located on the property due east of the subject Property.
 Also, the properties across West Morgan Street and to the south are developed as single family townhomes.
-To the south, across Tryon Hill Drive, is a warehouse.
-Directly to the west of the subject Property is vacant land which is currently being developed as allowed by Z-11-10.
+To the south is a parking lot and, further south is a railroad.
+Directly to the west of the subject Property is a parking lot.
+The FMW property (Z-11-10) is nearby to the north where development of a mixed use project is currently in progress.
 The proposed rezoning is compatible with the existing land uses and zoning designations in the immediate vicinity.